 When adding a new section, you can choose whether to add it from the current template’s section library, the Section library or to simply start from scratch with an empty layout.

-Here’s how you add a new empty section:
+Here’s how you add new empty sections:

 Let’s try inserting a text block and some buttons to a section:

-You can even play around with the blocks – they are interchangeable:
+Try playing around with the blocks – they are interchangeable: